Abhilash801/document-classifier/README.md

 # document-classifier
-a binary classifier to classify documents.Classification of Articles with document corpus and regression trees
+A binary classifier to classify documents with document corpus and regression trees

 ## Approach
 For execution instructions jump directly to next section